FraunhoferIOSB/FAAAST-Service/docs/source/basics/faq.md

 :class: hint
 :name: security
 As AAS specification Part 4 Security is work-in-progress, to protect public services against unauthorized requests, basic authentication via reverse proxy can be configured.
-For NGINX, detailed information can be found here: https://kubernetes.github.io/ingress-nginx/examples/auth/basic/
+For NGINX, detailed information can be found [here](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/).

 An example configuration with secret <b>basic-auth-secret</b>: